 PHARR, Texas – Each week, Pharr International Bridge holds a “virtual” town hall meeting for the international trade community.

-Now, because of the threat of COVID-19, the events are held once a week on Facebook.
+Now, because of social distancing, the events are held via Facebook and held once a week.
 The series is called “The Effects of COVID-19.”

 Our Journalism depends on You!

 Support local coronavirus reporting for a healthier and safer South Texas.
 The Rio Grande Guardian is committed to producing quality news reporting on the issues that matter to border residents.
 The support of our members is vital in ensuring our mission gets fulfilled.

 Can we count on your support?
 If so, click HERE.
 Thank you!